Partnerships – Connections at Home and Abroad

-For the 2014-2015 academic year, CHC and Hospice Foundation, through various grants and fundraising efforts, supported seven Ugandan students as they completed a one-year Clinical Palliative Care Course.
+For the 2015-16 academic year, CHC and Hospice Foundation, through various grants and fundraising efforts, supported eight Ugandan students as they completed a one-year Clinical Palliative Care Course.
 Upon completion of the course, they will have leadership roles in the delivery of palliative care in their districts.
-For the 2015-16 year, which began in May, we will be sponsoring eight students.
+If you would like to support PCAU in their mission to bring palliative care to all of Uganda.

 Opportunities for Learning

 We have also helped organize internships in Uganda for Notre Dame students in palliative care and spiritual care, thanks to the support of the Kellogg Institute for International Studies and the Ford Family Program.
 Hanna O’Brien, a College of Science Pre-Professional Studies and Anthropology double major at Notre Dame, was the first student to study in Uganda during the summer of 2010.
-She returned inthe following summer.
-These programs also helped fund spiritual care internships for Notre Dame Master of Divinity students Ben and Mary Ann Wilson in 2011.
+She returned the following summer.
+These programs also helped fund other spiritual care internships for Notre Dame Master of Divinity students.

 In addition, Brianna Kunycky, working at Notre Dame’s Geospatial Analysis Laboratory under the direction of Dr. Dilkushi Pitts, created a new palliative care map that will depicted the geographic deployment of palliative care workers throughout Uganda.
 Her work helped identify coverage gaps and aided in prioritizing those areas of the country that most needed certified palliative care workers.
 View the map here.